Ayodele-Akinpelumi/Disease-detection-in-plant/README.md

 Plant Disease Recognition - Documentation
 1. Introduction
 Objective: To develop a deep learning model to accurately recognize and classify plant diseases from leaf images, supporting early diagnosis for improved crop health.
-Data Source: The dataset is sourced from Kaggle, which contains images labelled by disease type for various plant species.
+Data Source: The dataset was sourced from Kaggle, which contains images labelled by disease type for various plant species.
 2. Requirements and Dependencies
 Dependencies:
 TensorFlow: Used for model creation, training, and evaluation.
 NumPy: Manages array operations, essential for image processing.
-Matplotlib: For visualization of training progress, sample predictions, and evaluation metrics.
+Matplotlib/Seaborn: For visualization of training progress, sample predictions, and evaluation metrics.
-Pandas: Optional for handling any tabular data in preprocessing.
+Pandas: for handling any tabular data in preprocessing.
-Setup: Ensure all dependencies are installed to avoid compatibility issues when running the notebook.
+Setup: all dependencies were installed to avoid compatibility issues while running the notebook.
 3. Data Preprocessing
 Training Data:
 Path Setup: Specifies the directory containing training images, with subdirectories for each disease category.
-Image Generator: Uses tf.keras.utils.image_dataset_from_directory to batch load and preprocess images with specified parameters (e.g., image size, batch size, shuffling).
+Image Generator: Uses tf.keras.utils.image_dataset_from_directory to batch load and preprocess images with specified parameters which include the image size, the batch size, the shuffling.
 Label Mapping: Automatically assigns labels based on the directory structure, supporting multi-class classification.
 Validation Data:
-Configured similarly to the training data, ensuring uniformity in dimensions and batch sizes for consistent evaluation.
+   This was Configured similarly to the training data, to ensure uniformity in dimensions and batch sizes for consistent evaluation.
 Dataset Performance Optimization:
 Prefetching: Configures the dataset to use AUTOTUNE for optimized loading, allowing data to be processed while the model is training, reducing delays.
 4. Model Architecture
-Architecture Type: A Convolutional Neural Network (CNN) designed using the Functional API, chosen over the Sequential model to allow for flexibility and complex connections (e.g., skip connections, branching layers).
+Architecture Type: A Convolutional Neural Network (CNN) designed using the Functional API, chosen over the Sequential model to allow for flexibility and complex connections.
 Layers:
-Convolutional Layers: Extract features such as textures and edges that help differentiate disease types.
+Convolutional Layers: These Extract features such as textures and edges that help differentiate disease types.
-Pooling Layers: Downsample feature maps, reducing dimensions and computation.
+Pooling Layers: It Downsamples feature maps, reducing dimensions and computation.
-Regularization Layers: Applies techniques like dropout and batch normalization to reduce overfitting and improve generalization.
+Regularization Layers: This Applies techniques like dropout and batch normalization to reduce overfitting and improve generalization.
 Dense Layers: Fully connected layers integrate learned features for the final classification.
 Output Layer: Softmax activation produces probabilities for each disease class, enabling multi-class predictions.
 Model Function: create_optimized_cnn(input_shape, num_classes): Constructs and returns the CNN using the Functional API, enhancing the model's adaptability to changes in input shape or architecture.